s6 front panel jpm

 The voice module circuit can be reduced to a "bare bones" design comprising just the SAMD21 micro-controller and an audio DAC.
 The MIDI IN receiver doesn't need to be opto-isolated, because it is driven from the Master Controller, not from the outside world.
 Here is the schematic of the "Sigma-6 Poly Voice".
 Several of these will be combined onto a single PCB.

 The Robotdyn 'SAMD21 M0-Mini' MCU board costs about $5 (USD) on AliExpress.
-The SPI DAC (MCP4921) costs about $3, so the parts cost for the voice modules is minimal.
+The SPI DAC (MCP4921) costs under $2 (SOIC-8 pkg), so the parts cost for the voice modules is minimal.
 A complete Sigma-6 Poly-synth will be very inexpensive to build.

 You may be wondering... why not use a single high-powered micro-processor, e.g. a Raspberry Pi, to implement all voices and the master controller functions?
 Well, there are benefits, both technical and musical, to dedicate an independent MCU for each voice, as opposed to implementing all voices in a single high-end micro-processor.
-(Also, I don't like high-end 3rd-party operating systems!)
+Also, I am averse to high-end 3rd-party operating systems...
+They always seem to have problems with audio latency, inter-task blocking, etc.)

-Here's a block diagram showing a poly-synth system with 6 voices:
+Here's an outline diagram showing a poly-synth system with 6 voices:

 system block diagram